jnaegeli12/week9-readme-generator/README.md

 * Tests
 * Questions
 ## Installation
-Use `npm i` to install the dependencies.
+Use `npm install inquirer` to install the dependencies.
 ## Usage
+After opening the terminal, run `node index.js` and answer each prompt for your application.
+The answers will be sorted and formatted with markdown into categories.
 ## License
 The Unlicense
 ## Contributing
+Just me
 ## Tests
 Use `npm test` to test the application.
 ## Questions?